 During Fiscal 2009, Directors Merriman, Kimball, Michealis and Sawyer comprised the compensation committee.
 No member of our compensation committee during fiscal 2009 served as an officer, former officer or employee of the company.
-During fiscal 2009, none of our executive officers served as a member of the compensation committee of any other entity, one of whose executive officers served as a member of our board of directors or compensation committee, and none of our executive officers served as a member of the board of directors of any other entity, one of whose executive officers served as a member of our compensation committee.
+During fiscal 2009, none of our executive officers served as a member of the compensation committee of any other entity, one of whose executive officers served as a member of our board of directors or compensation committee, and none of our executive officers served as a member of our compensation committee.
 Information with respect to the related party transactions involving the members of our compensation committee is set forth below under "Item 7.
 Certain Relationships and Related Transactions, and Director Independence - Contracted Arrangements with Related Parties."